More than meets the eye

 You could quite easily file this one under "personal preference", but this phenomenon can be so significant that it deserves its own consideration.

-Of course, you may consider this a load of nonsense and you prefer your big saloons and SUVs visible and conspicuous, and that's okay!
+Of course, you may consider this a load of nonsense and you prefer your big saloons and SUVs visible and conspicuous, and that's perfectly okay.
 If you'd rather go against the grain and stand out from the crowd, we say go for it.

 Some people believe that your choice of car colour says something about your personality.